There might be more to those cupcake cravings than you think...

 The remedy: If you’re desperate for chocolate, opt for one with at least 75% cacao and a low sugar content.
 Include lots of nuts and seeds in the diet - particularly brazil nuts, and make sure your getting a sufficient intake of leafy greens.
 Alternatively supplementing with a good quality magnesium powder will be a sure fire way to keep your magnesium levels in check.

 Sugar.. sweet sweet sugar..
 This bad boy is one of the hardest cravings of all to pin point thanks to a number of nutritional deficiencies which can be blamed for the whirlwind that characterizes a sugar craving.
-On top of the list is Chromium, an important mineral which plays a role in regulating blood sugar levels through its influence on insulin regulation.
+On top of the list is Chromium, an important mineral which plays a role in regulating blood sugar levels through its influence on blood sugar regulation.
 Low levels of chromium in the body can often result in intense cravings for sugar, which we all know tends to end in an all-out sugar binge (just what you need mid bikini season, right?).

 The remedy: Try curbing your cravings with natural sources of sugar.
 Fruit is a perfect option since it also contains fibre, which is digested gradually and accordingly slows the absorption of sugar into the bloodstream.
 Fat has a similar effect, so teaming an apple with some nut butter or dipping strawberries into coconut cream will help to keep blood sugar levels stable.
 Including chromium rich foods in the diet, like lean meats, asparagus, cheese, molasses and whole grains, will also help to reduce the likelihood of a deficiency.
 Perhaps the easiest approach is a simple chromium supplement which’ll make sure your bod’s got a rich supply of the mineral.